 Delhi snatched everything away: Nirbhaya's parents seek time-bound justice

-New Delhi, Dec 16: It has been seven years to that fateful day when their daughter - who came to be known as 'Nirbhaya' - was brutally gangraped and thrown off a bus, but her parents still await justice.
+New Delhi, Dec 16: It has been seven years to that fateful day when their daughter - who came to be known as 'Nirbhaya' - was brutally gang-raped and thrown off a bus, but her parents still await justice.
 The tag of rape capital became all the more pronounced after the Nirbhaya incident but her parents say it is a pan-India problem and cannot bring themselves to hate the national capital, which snatched their child.

 In the last few days, they have seen a bit of hope, with reports saying the four accused in the case might be hanged soon.
 As Nirbhaya's mother puts it, "We are hopeful.
 We have been waiting for it.
 It is not easy till the time we get their death warrant and the date."

 The 23-year-old paramedic student's parents have not lost faith in God, despite facing so much.
 "I have believed in karma for the last seven years.
 I have the support of God.
-But I didn't lose faith in him.
-Of course there are questions like 'Why did we have to face this? '" Her father says they believe in doing good karma.
+I didn't lose faith in him.
+Of course, there are questions like 'Why did we have to face this? '" Her father says they believe in doing good karma.

 Delhi govt takes measures for women safety post Nirbhaya case